Community litter picks

-If you, your parish council, school or local community group would like to organise a voluntary litter picking event in your area, we can support you by providing equipment, black bags and high visibility vests.
-We can also collect the bags of litter at the end of your event.
+If you, your parish council, school or local community group would like to organize a voluntary litter pick in your area, we can support you.

 Newark in Bloom